 My first pen was my father's Parker 51 and 51s remain an important, if incomplete, part of my core collection along with Parker Vacumatics and Pelikans.
 I wrote my doctoral dissertation with another pen from my parents, a sterling cisele Parker 75.

 I've been collecting pens since 1984, and quite seriously for most of that time.In 1994, I helped found the Pan Pacific Pen Collectors Club, and since then I have been involved seriously in the nationwide community of pen collectors.
-In addition to my collecting, I have been editor of one of the leading pen publications.
-In order to support the hobby, I taught United States history at San José State University from 2002 until my retirement in 2014.
+I have served the PCA both as editor of the Pennant and president of the board.
+In order to support the hobby, I taught United States history at San José State University from 2002 until my retirement in 2014 and again in 2018.
 I also established fine writing instrument departments at Bonhams and Swann Auction Galleries.

 One of the most valuable aspects of pen collecting, at least to me, is community.
 This site helps draw me into the community of pen collectors.
 For those of you who are seriously interested in pens, you really owe it to yourself to join the Pen Collectors of America.
 Just follow this link: http://www.pencollectors.com.